semmelsamu/router/README.md

 #### Parameters

 - `$callback`
-    - The callback function.
-Can also be a file which will be included if it is a PHP file or just be sent to the browser.
+    - The callback function or a file.
+If the file is a PHP file, it will be included.
+Else, it will just be sent to the browser as normal.
-    - Type: `function`
+    - Type: `function` or `string`

 ### route